-A report published by the U.S. Centers for Disease Control and Prevention found that a chemical called hydrofluoric acid could be harmful to workers.
+A report published by the U.S. Centers for Disease Control and Prevention found that a chemical called hydrofluoric acid could be harmful to California workers and others all across the country.
 Between 2001 and 2013, it was revealed that 48 car wash workers in the state of Washington suffered burns after coming into contact with the substance.
 A 38-year-old Washington man died after ingesting the acid, but it isn’t clear if he took it intentionally.
 The substance is often used in car washes as a way to break down grime and brighten aluminum.

 In some of the cases, the workers were injured because they had holes in their gloves or were not wearing any at the time they were burned.
 Typically, these workplace injuries occurred around the eyes, head and hands, and seven workers had to be hospitalized for serious burns.
 Of those hospitalized, two needed skin graft surgery.